yanda-wang/SARMR/README.md

 put all these datasets in a file named as "data" under your Python project, and run PrepareDataset.py to get all the files.

+the results are:

+concepts2id_mapping.pkl: a mapping between original medical codes and vocabularies;

+ddi_matrix_tail_top100.pkl: a matrix that indicatess whether two drugs would lead to DDI;

+ehr_matrix_1.0.pkl: a matrix that indicates the co-occurrence of drugs;

+patient_records_final.pkl: patient records;

+patient_records_accumulate_tail_top100.pkl: patient records stored in a dictionary, for example, dict[0.5] stores all patients whose DDI rate<=0.5;

+patient_records_separate_tail_top100.pkl: patient records stored in a dictionary, for example, dict[0.5] stores all patients whose DDI rate are between (0.4,0.5]

 # Code

 Auxiliary.py: data loader